 Also, you don’t need to install the WooCommerce plugin in order to use payment gateways for selling services.

-There are lots of free and premium plugins out there for the payment gateways.
+There are lots of free and premium plugins out there for payment gateways.
 At least you will find a simple solution for most of the common gateways such as Paypal, Stripe, etc.

 Also, there are other plugins that allow you to collect payment before sending a form.
 You can even integrate payment methods to contact forms.